Architect Asif Khan’s newest project with British Land celebrated its grand opening in Canada Water on 2 November.

 “This boardwalk immerses us in a few moments of colour, of nature and of beauty.”

-British Land’s senior social impact manager Freddie Broadhurst, who grew up near Greenland Dock explained how he lived in the area when the company was first engaging the community on the project.
+British Land’s senior social impact manager Freddie Broadhurst, who previously lived locally to Greenland Dock, explained how he was there when the company was first engaging the community on the project.

 Residents were consulted and invited to attend various workshops ahead of the regeneration of the area.